zhaoweiyu-github/ChromBERT/docs/source/index.rst

 Welcome to ChromBERT's documentation!
 ======================================

-**ChromBERT** is a pre-trained deep learning model designed to capture the genome-wide co-association patterns of approximately one thousand transcription regulators, thereby enabling accurate representations of context-specific transcriptional regulatory networks (TRNs).
-As a foundational model, ChromBERT can be fine-tuned to adapt to various biological contexts through transfer learning and provide insights into the roles of transcription regulators in the specific biological contexts without the need of additional genomic.
+``ChromBERT`` is a pre-trained deep learning model designed to capture the genome-wide co-association patterns of approximately one thousand transcription regulators, thereby enabling accurate representations of context-specific transcriptional regulatory networks (TRNs).
+As a foundational model, ``ChromBERT`` can be fine-tuned to adapt to various biological contexts through transfer learning and provide insights into the roles of transcription regulators in the specific biological contexts without the need of additional genomic.

-Check out the :doc:`installation` section to get started.

 .. note::